CarlKho-Minerva/24MNRV_ShowStudentID_MyMinerva/readme.md

 ## Installation Instructions

 1. Download the extension:
-   - Go to this GitHub repository: [Your GitHub Repo URL]
    - Click the green "Code" button and select "Download ZIP"
    - Unzip the downloaded file to a location on your computer